 Finally, I do appreciate that the serialized, tokenized system of content consumption allows you to just stop paying if you're not enjoying the content.
 Amazon has also always allowed you to return books (and even return Kindle books) if you didn't like them.
 And just like other Kindle books, you can return Kindle Vella episodes for a refund if you want.

 Amazon Kindle Vella: What's not good

 Even though the concept behind it isn't new, Kindle Vella is a new service for Amazon, and thus it still has some kinks to be worked out.
-For starters, the most glaring downside to the service is the fact that it is launching without an Android app.
-Yep, we Android lovers are once again the victim of iOS-first development.
-But it's not just that Vella isn't available on Android phones; it's not available on Amazon's first-party devices either!
-That's right, no Kindle Vella on Kindle e-readers or Fire tablets, at least not for now.
-That's a bummer.
-So, for now, if you're an Android user, you're stuck either using the web version or borrowing someone's iPhone or iPad.
+For starters, the most glaring downside to the service was the fact that it launched without an Android app.
+Yep, we Android lovers were once again the victim of iOS-first development.
+But it's not just that Vella wasn't available on Android phones; it wasn't available on Amazon's first-party devices either!
+That's right, at launch there was no Kindle Vella on Kindle e-readers or Fire tablets.
+Thankfully this situation has been rectified, as Amazon added Kindle Vella support through the Kindle app on Android and Fire OS in January 2022.

 Just a quick note on the web version — it's not great.
 At least the Kindle web reader tried to reproduce the experience of reading an e-book in your browser.
 Technically, the web version of Kindle Vella does try to reproduce the experience of reading episodes on your phone, but that doesn't translate well in this format.
 It looks and feels like a bad Android tablet app port rather than a native or natural experience.
 But at least it's available, I guess.